 7) Harmer-Rooke 11/1969; Anton collection - good.

 8) Lohr FPL, River Oaks-B/R 1176, Stacks 1/87, StacksBowers 2013 ANA - PCGS genuine net good

 9) Fewsmith-Mason & Co.
 10/1870, Appleton-MHS, but not there now

 Saul Teichman has discovered, since confirmed by Alan Weinberg and John Dannreuther that the Higgy-Boyd ANS-1956.163.25 example which shows a cracked obverse die and a plain edge, was struck or cast from copy dies using the Norweb coin as a host.

 Note: The genuineness of specimens 5-8 has been questioned. #8 was returned to Stack's after the 1987 sale.

 Over a dozen examples are known of J1/P1 with the silver center with the Gschwend-Ellsworth-Garrett and Brock-Univ of Penn-Norweb coins, both uncirculated, being the two finest.

-There is also a recently discovered example, probably the finest known of all of these, which was struck without the silver plug in it resulting in the coin having a small hole in the middle.
-It was offered as lot 1400 in Stacks 3/95 sale and is believed to be in the Partrick collection.
+There is also a recently discovered example, which was struck without the silver plug in it resulting in the coin having a small hole in the middle.
+It ex Stacks 3/95, Partrick-Heritage 1/15 FUN and is graded NGC62RB.
 We have not assigned it a separate Judd or Pollock number as we are not sure if this was deliberate or some kind of mint error in the production of the J1/P1.